monk-io/docs/_mkdocs/docs/use-cases.md

 Monk Hub is a new distribution system for open-source components and pre-build stacks.
 It features over 300 entries, with more being added constantly by our team and the community.

 You could help your favorite software gain traction by becoming a maintainer of the Hub repo.
-Or you could share your application's templates for stars, exposure, and possibly revenue (we're exploring a marketplace model for paid templates).
+Or you could share your application's Kits for stars, exposure, and possibly revenue (we're exploring a marketplace model for paid Kits).
 Learn more about our [Publisher program](publishers.md).

 ## 5. Save Time and Sanity

 Our mission is to make composing, deploying, and managing applications almost as easy as installing mobile apps.
-With Monk, you can save time to market by starting from ready-made stack templates.
+With Monk, you can save time to market by starting from ready-made stack Kits.
 Your life will be much easier because you'll be able to keep deployments inside a single workflow.

 Scroll to the next page to learn about Monk's key technologies – the "trinity" of Engine, Script and Hub – or [Install Monk](get-monk.md) to see them in action.